chansey97/wor-gacha-simulator/README.md

 # wor-gacha-simulator
 Gacha Simulator of [Watcher of Realms](https://www.watcherofrealms.com/) [潮汐守望者](http://cxswz.moonton.com/)抽卡模拟器

-The game’s pools can share a pity system,which allows for varied pulling strategies.
+The game’s pools can share a pity system, which allows for varied pulling strategies.
 This project aims to evaluate these pools to find the best strategy.

 Conclusion: See [CN server (国服)](./CN/conclusion.md) and [International Server (国际服)](./EN/conclusion.md)